Tuesday, October 30, 2012

 Things went so well with my promo aisles, they also put me in charge of receiving, or in other words, signing and accounting for all deliveries.
 Again, because I’d been doing that kind of thing in record stores for years, it was old hat.

-The thing I liked best about working there, despite it being kind of an odd fit for me, was that I was just part of the team, for a change.
+The thing I liked best about working there, despite being an odd fit for me, was that I was just part of the team for a change.
 I didn't have to manage anyone, nor was I responsible for anything but my own work.
 After my past experiences in stores, this was a welcome respite.

-There were some really great people who worked there, from housewives earning some extra scratch, to empty nesters, to retirees, to a bunch of young kids either going through school or trying to figure out what they wanted to do with their lives.
-Everyone got along real well and we always had a blast.
+Some really great people worked there, from housewives earning some extra scratch, to empty nesters, to retirees, to a bunch of young kids either going through school or trying to figure out what they wanted to do with their lives.
+Everyone got along really well and we always had a blast.
 We had great happy hours and went midnight bowling and generally enjoyed each other’s company.

 My friends from the store.

 Unloading the trucks was always an adventure.
-We’d get our product in huge tractor-trailers, usually first thing in the morning.
-Everyone had to fly into action.
-These trucks were packed floor to ceiling with crap, like it was a giant Tetris game… usually boxed but not necessarily.
+We’d get our product in huge tractor-trailers, usually first thing in the morning, and everyone had to fly into action.
+These trucks were packed floor to ceiling with crap like it was a giant Tetris game… usually boxed but not necessarily.
 Sometimes we had to get really creative, and luckily, we had employees in all shapes and sizes.
 I could pull out a lot of things that were stacked high, but sometimes we’d have to hoist the little girls up to the top so they could dig things out that had been balanced precariously on other product.

 We’d toss all the stuff onto 4-wheeled handcarts and roll them out to the floor, dropping them off in their proper departments like we were bus drivers for low-cost Chinese goods.
 It could be a real workout.

 See, word was out about our discounts on post-seasonal merchandise.
-We’d pull out the things that would easily sell the next year, like lights, fake trees and stockings and such, but everything else had to go.
-So people were in early and would run through like a 9-year old with a $100 gift card at the candy store, grabbing fistfuls of whatever they could reach.
+We’d pull out the things that would easily sell the next year, like lights, fake trees, stockings, and such, but everything else had to go.
+So people were in early and would run through the place like a 9-year-old with a $100 gift card at the candy store, grabbing fistfuls of whatever they could reach.

 The honest people would take their discounts and leave.
-But there were others that made me question my belief in the innate goodness of people.
-(OK, I lie… I’d abandoned that notion after only a couple years in retail) But we had folks that would fill 2 shopping carts with the best stuff and then just wait… for HOURS… until the discounts started to pile up.
+But others made me question my belief in the innate goodness of people.
+(OK, I lie, I’d abandoned that notion after only a couple years in retail.)
+But we had folks that would fill two shopping carts with the best stuff and then just wait… for HOURS… until the discounts started to pile up.

 My manager wouldn't play, though.
 I’d ask her, “When are we knocking down to 50%?